Changing the scale will most likely affect your stats, so read on to find what exactly will happen.

 Changing the rating scale completely

 If you change from one rating scale to a different one (e.g. from the traditional 2-point scale to the new 5-point scale), you will automatically create a completely new rating system, since it is not possible to compare 2-point metrics with 5-point metrics.
+Past reviews will not be affected or changed, instead you will have archived rating categories that need to be unarchived if you want them to show up on the Dashboard.

 All previous categories will be deactivated.